rakeshVerse/notes/Git and GitHub/Git.md

         Git tries to auto-merge the branches but in some cases conflict may happen.
 In such case, there are two basic approaches you can take to fixing the problems:

-        1. Revert the merge - If you have made a mess of things with a premature or accidental merge, it is easy to revert back to where you were with:
+        1.Revert the merge - If you have made a mess of things with a premature or accidental merge, it is easy to revert back to where you were with:

             $ git reset --hard main

-        2. Resolve the conflict
+        2.Resolve the conflict
             - View conflict: $ cat file_name OR open an editor
             - Manually edit files to resolve the conflict
             - Add files to Staging Area